network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Measuring Responsiveness

-Measuring responsiveness while achieving working conditions is an iterative process.
+Measuring responsiveness under working conditions is an iterative process.
 Moreover, it requires a sufficiently large sample of measurements to have confidence in the results.

 The measurement of the responsiveness happens by sending probe-requests.